EricaLinaG/emacs-setup/README.md

   installations that exist in
  _emacs-home_ with the _stable_, _dev_ and _space_ profiles for the first time.

-  It will then execute __doom/bin/doom install__ to install doom packages.
-  This can take a bit for each one to finish and they are taking some space as each one has its own __elpa__.
+  __doom/bin/doom install__ is run immediately after being installed.

-  Or you can do it manually as you go with:
+  For rest you can do it manually as you go with:

-   - `emacs` --with-profile stable --with-debug-init
+   - `emacs` --with-profile stable --debug-init
    - `emacs --with-profile dev`
    - `emacs --with-profile space`
    - `emacs --with-profile OG`

    or similarly:

-   - `emacsn -p <profile name>`
+   - `emacsn -p dev`

-  Doom, does need to have it's install run.
-      - `~/Emacs/doom/bin/doom install`

-Note: The first run takes a bit of time as each installation needs to install it's packages.

 ## Managing elisp development